-New stars show out in Grove Bowl, red team wins 53-52 - The Daily Mississippian
+New stars show out in Grove Bowl, Red team wins 53-52 - The Daily Mississippian

 Leading the Red team was Dart.
 After finishing the game with a 48% completion rate, throwing for 302 yards and one touchdown, Dart preaches his strong progression this spring as well as feeling more comfortable with the offense, compared to when he first started for the Rebels.

-Dart is a returning quarterback who made a statement last year in his debut for the Rebels in 2022.
+Dart made a statement last year in his debut for the Rebels.
 He is looking forward to working alongside two new faces, as well as carrying on the competition into the next few seasons.

 “Any opportunity to turn it over is amazing for the defense to give the ball back to the offense,” Saunders said after the game.
 “I’m going to keep watching film and critique it and continue to get better everyday.”